jizhang-cmu/cmu_vla_challenge_unity/README.md

 ```
 git clone https://github.com/jizhang-cmu/cmu_vla_challenge_unity.git
 ```
-In a terminal, go to the folder and compile.
+In a terminal, go to the folder, checkout the 'noetic' branch, and compile.
 ```
 cd cmu_vla_challenge_unity
+git checkout noetic
 catkin_make
 ```
 Download any of our [Unity environment models](https://drive.google.com/drive/folders/1bmxdT6Oxzt0_0tohye2br7gqTnkMaq20?usp=share_link) and unzip the files to the 'src/vehicle_simulator/mesh/unity' folder.
 The environment model files should look like below.
 Note that the 'AssetList.csv' file is generated upon start of the system.